 Annual family income

 $0 to $56,244

 In addition, families must:

-Participate in authorized activities including work or looking for work
+Participate in authorized activities including work, looking for work, or attending school

 Cooperate with child support requirements for any children who have a parent living outside their home